turingschool-examples/viewing_party_lite/README.md

 # Viewing Party

-This is the base repo for the [Viewing Party Lite project](https://backend.turing.io/module3/projects/viewing_party_lite) used for Turing's Backend Module 3.

 ### About this Project

 Viewing Part Lite is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.